flame/blis/sandbox/power10/POWER10.md

 This document describes how the low precision POWER10 `gemm` kernels are implemented and explains how to call the POWER10 `GEMM` kernels.

 **Important: These kernels does not have the full functionality of BLIS.
-This sandbox can only perform single threaded, no transpose, GEMM.**
+The kernels can only perform single threaded, no transpose, GEMM.**

 #### Implementation